vertigis/meridian-design/docs/design-language.md

     <p class="overline">Overline text</p>
 </div><br />

+Our current font stack is <em>"Segoe UI, Helvetica Neue, Droid Sans, Helvetica, Arial, sans-serif"</em>.
+Do not override these as it will greatly affect app consistency.
+Monospace fonts are simply browser/OS default.

--   Headings: Typically used for short text such as titles.
+-   **Headings:** Typically used for short text such as titles.
--   Subtitles: Smaller than headings, used for medium-emphasis.
+-   **Subtitles:** Smaller than headings, used for medium-emphasis.
 Avoid using subtitles as a replacement for body text.
 Two sizes available.
--   Body: Use for long-form text (paragraphs).
+-   **Body:** Use for long-form text (paragraphs).
 Two sizes available.
--   Caption: Used for annotation.
+-   **Caption:** Used for annotation.
--   Overline: Used to introduce a heading.
+-   **Overline:** Used to introduce a heading.

+Things to consider:

+-   Don't skip heading levels.
+Use the headings hierarchy correctly.
+For example, do not follow an H1 with an H3.
+Please note that WCAG requirements state only one H1 per page should be used.
+-   Overriding font styles (e.g. size and weight) is discouraged.
+In most cases custom font styles are not required.

 ---